 As Thibault was the reluctant owner of a new car, we decided to take a road trip together into the southernmost bit of the highlands, and do a hike.
 We duly found one taking us halfway up Ben Vraken (a mountain I had never heard of.
 Well it isn't a big one).
 The walk took us round a loch, across a golf course and then up the wooded slopes.
-Only a 450 meter ascent.
+Only a 450 metre ascent.
 Thibault's hiking app said it would take us three and a quarter hours.
 We actually did it in two and a half.
-Thibault was pretty pleased that he could so far beat the hikers predicted time even dragging around a 62 year old!
+Thibault was pretty pleased that he could beat the hikers predicted time by so much even dragging around a 62 year old!

 From there we raced into Dunkeld for our booked lunch at a wine bar.
 Which was my choice and I was very pleased with it.
 Probably the best meal of the holiday.
-And as we were doing a walk after lunch, Thibault was able to have drink (ironically for a wine bar, a nice German import beer) to wash down our charcuterie and things.
+And as we were doing a walk after lunch, Thibault was able to have a drink (ironically for a wine bar, a nice German import beer) to wash down our charcuterie and things.
 All very tasty.

 From Dunkeld we went on a somewhat unattractive walk along the A9 and a caravan site (Thibault was not impressed) to a Scottish National Trust site - the Hermitage.
 This did offer the largest waterfall I had seen in the British Isles.
 Thibault was more impressed by that, but not the crowds.
 Stark contrast to our morning hike.